katshann/citrix-hypervisor-management-api/docs/api-ref-autogen-errors.md

 ### CANNOT&#95;ADD&#95;VLAN&#95;TO&#95;BOND&#95;SLAVE

-This PIF is a bond slave and cannot have a VLAN on it.
+This PIF is a bond member and cannot have a VLAN on it.

 _Signature:_